eaasi/user-handbook/source/guide/administration.rst

 .. image:: ../images/container_registry_link.png

 .. note::
-  If no Tag is specified, the EaaSI import function will default to the "latest" image as specified in each emulator's Dockerfile.
+  If no Tag is specified, the EAASI import function will default to the "latest" image as specified in each emulator's Dockerfile.

 The optional "Emulator Alias" field will populate the "User version" information in the emulator's Details page and helps to